 About Life Alert

 The Life Alert system is branded as the original “I’ve fallen and I can’t get up” company.
-The company was first on the scene to provide specialized technology to safeguard aging adults against medical emergencies at home, and it continues to do things the old-fashioned way.
+It was the first medical alert company on the scene, providing specialized technology to safeguard aging adults against medical emergencies at home, and it continues to do things the old-fashioned way.
 You can’t order a Life Alert system online—you have to call in to request a brochure and talk to a salesperson if you want to place an order.
 Salespeople work on commission, so don’t expect simple, straightforward answers to questions either (our call lasted a full thirty minutes).

 A basic Life Alert system has a base station and a pendant with a button.
 When you press the button on the pendant, the base unit acts as an extra-loud, highly sensitive speakerphone and connects you to a Life Alert-owned and operated monitoring center.
 If you need assistance, the dispatcher can either contact a friend or family member, or if it’s more serious (or if you don’t respond), they can dispatch emergency responders.
 Additional Life Alert equipment includes a waterproof “help” button and a GPS unit.